thegetty/bronze-guidelines/content/vocabulary/mold.md

 ---
-title: metal plating
+title: mold
-weight: 660
+weight: 590
 type: page
 layout: vocabulary
 toc: false
 menu: false
-definition: A three-dimensional negative form made of one or more parts that serves as a matrix for the production of a positive by casting or pressing malleable material into it.
-Molds allow for the production of one or more copies of an original sculpture.
+definition: "A three-dimensional negative form made of one or more parts that serves as a matrix for the production of a positive by casting or pressing malleable material into it.
+Molds allow for the production of one or more copies of an original sculpture."
 ---

 <div class="backmatter">